chenmnkken/ballade/README.md

 ### Ballade.bindStore(Component, store, callbacks)

 Bind Store for React Component, the binded Component has receive Store data changes.
+This method will return a new `React Component`.

 * `Component` *React Component*
 * `store` *Store instance*